 If you're feeling peckish, continue to South Santa Monica Boulevard.
 Turn left and walk three blocks to Sprinkles at 9635 S Santa Monica Blvd.
 You could go inside and order, but it's a lot more fun to grab a cupcake from the Sprinkles Cupcake ATM.
 By the time you finish your mini-walkathon through Beverly Hills, you'll certainly deserve it.

-This contraption makes me laugh every time I see it, but if you need a cupcake fix, it's there for you day and night.
+This contraption might seem a little silly, but if you need a cupcake fix, it's there for you day and night.
 It works more or less like an ATM: You swipe your card and make some selections on the touchscreen.
 But what comes out isn't cash, it's a cupcake, nestled in a cute little box.
 You can even order one for your dog.

 07 of 12